 What if my child occasionally needs to be dropped off at a different stop?

-Students may not be picked up or dropped off at a destination other than their scheduled bus stop.If you would like to request a change in your child's bus stop assignment, please complete the Alternate Site Form located to the right and forward it to the Transportation Department.
+Students may not be picked up or dropped off at a destination other than their scheduled bus stop.If you would like to request a change in your child's bus stop assignment, please complete the Alternate Site Form.
 An alternate site is a location other than home that your child would need to be transported from or to.
 Scheduling may take up to 5 days.

 What do I need to do so my child will have a successful bus ride to/from school?